Erica Mena Stuns In A Tight, Black, Cheetah-Print Dress As Fiance Safaree Samuels Takes Her Picture

 “I like this Erica Mena I hope we never see the old Erica Mena..” another follower chimed in, followed by a heart emoji.

 This isn’t the first time this week that Mena has served a jaw-dropping look for the world to see.
 On Monday, August 26, the singer and Samuels arrived to the MTV Video Music Awards wearing all-white attire.
-Mena wore a white dress from Elizabeth Flores with the top being covered in silver decals.
-Her hair was styled in a messy ponytail styled by Anahell Bridal.
+Erica wore a white dress from Elizabeth Flores, featuring a top covered in silver decals.
+Her hair was styled in a messy ponytail, courtesy of Anahell Bridal.
 Her makeup was representative of her wedding day theme and was done by Korean Kandy.

 At the time of writing, the stunning slideshow received more than 100,000 likes.
 Mena’s post also received more than 1,000 comments from her followers who adored the look.
 According to the comments, many of her followers also thought she was flashing a little baby bump.